barbudumitruadrian/flashbite-lib-haxe/README.md

  * flashbite : contains library;
  * tests : contains test cases;
  * examples : contains 2 examples for now : one simple (bg, center image and bottom-right text) and one complex (with template and language changing).
+ * editor : contains a simple editor for editing a style xml and preview the changes.